Noideattella tsiba: Taxonomy and naming

 N. tsiba was first reported from Madagascar in 2012, and its discovery was part of a project called the Goblin Spider Planetary Biodiversity Inventory.
 The report also named the genera Noideatella (to which N. tsiba belongs) and Tolegnaro.
 While 11 species were reported within Noideatella in this report, only two species were reported from Tolegnaro.

 Evolution

-N. tsiba appears to be most closely realated to N. saka and N. lanaka.
+N. tsiba appears to be most closely related to N. saka and N. lanaka.
 A cladistic analysis done in between the 11 species of Noideatella and two species of Tolegnaro supports a monophyletic relationship between these genera.
 This means that the common ancestor of Noideatella and Tolegnaro likely share a common ancestor within the Oonopid family.
 The Oonpid spiders have a fossil record dating back to the early Cretaceous Period (specifically the Albian faunal stage.
 Madagascar began to separate from Africa well ahead of the early Cretaceous.
 Given that N. tsiba, the rest of its genus, and the genus Tolegnaro are all endemic to Madagascar, it is likely that the Noideatella-Tolegnaro common ancestor was present on Madagascar after the island had rifted away from Africa.